stabla/wordPermutation.js/README.md

   heapArr) and make a new posibilities.
 At the end, we have all posibilities into 'permutedArr' If the array 'myArray' contain a word, we call wordSplitter() to split the word into an array with letters. *heap()* need an array with letter to do his work !

+### Possibilities
+*We'll not using factorial in this code, but it's cool to know how many possibilities there's without calculating all existing combination.*

+There existing
+> n!
+possibilities, which is equivalent to
+> 1 * 2 * 3 * . . . * ( n - 1 ) * n

+Clearly,
+> 4! = 4 * 3 * 2 * 1 =  24
+**It means**, when you have a word composed by 4 letters, you have 24 possibilities.
+Pretty astonishing when you see a word with 5 letters have 120 combination possible.

 ### Improvement ?
   Any advice to improve the code ?
 Pull a request, it only will be amazing !